rahulretnan/nx/docs/nx-cloud/private/get-started.md

 - Dedicated instances
 - Storage encryption
 - Storage replication / redundancy
-- No external API calls to any services outside of the cluster we set-up for you

 This would be a "best of both worlds" option, as it would free you up from managing the instance yourself, but you will get to define specific parameters of how it should it run.
 Your data and the NxCloud will run in complete isolation and will only serve your company.
+There will be no external API calls to any services outside of the cluster we set-up for you.

 Once you let us know you'd like this option, depending on the agreed requirements, it might take a few days to get it set up.

-If you'd like to use any of the above options, please mention this to your Enterprise support contact, and they'll be able to set you up with an unlimited use license.

 ## On-prem, managed by your organization